stevewithington/muracontacts/README.md

 ## Please Note
 This is intended for Mura CMS (v7+) training purposes only.
 It should **not** to be used for production purposes.

+This is the [JS branch of the muracontacts project](https://github.com/stevewithington/muracontacts/tree/js).
+It is intended to be an example of how a JavaScript developer might approach creating a simple, framework-agnostic application as a self-contained display object.

+## Getting Started

+This project uses [Grunt](http://gruntjs.com/) for combining and minifying JavaScript, Less, and CSS files.
+If you haven't used Grunt before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide.

+Assuming you have [Node.js](https://nodejs.org) installed, you'll need to run `npm install` from the terminal within the project directory before running Grunt.
+Once you've done that, you may install the required plugins with these commands:

+* `npm install grunt-contrib-concat --save-dev`
+* `npm install grunt-contrib-uglify --save-dev`
+* `npm install grunt-contrib-less --save-dev`
+* `npm install grunt-contrib-watch --save-dev`

 ## Instructions
 Each branch of [this project](https://github.com/stevewithington/muracontacts) is intended to be an example of how to use Mura ORM with a custom display object.

 Switch to the desired branch, download it, and place entire directory under the theme's `display_objects` directory.
 For example:
 `{SiteID}/includes/themes/{ThemeName}/display_objects/muracontacts`

+Assuming you're using the default Mura CMS application reload key, you should be able to add `?appreload&applydbupdates` to the URL to force Mura to reload and parse the ORM objects into database objects.

 A new display object option should appear in the list of available display objects when using **Inline Edit** mode.
 Simply drag it onto the layout in the desired display region and publish.